 "The first and most difficult, because we need to take it at night: a firefly", she explained, scratching her head somewhat complicated.

 Prue smiled, and walked to the house hugging her sister by the shoulder.

 "I know a perfect place to find them, Phoebe.
 Go for Piper, tonight, we're going to camp".

 "For real?", asked excited, a little surprised: she used to fight a lot with her sister, but for some reason, she seemed nostalgic and happy at the moment.

 "For real, just let me tell Gramms", she promised, blinking an eye and watching her running upstairs.

-"Piper!, Prue is taking us to camp to catch fireflies!, isn't awesome!"
+"Piper!, Prue is taking us to camp to catch fireflies!, isn't it awesome!"

-Prue laughed at hearing Pheobe's yells, and then Piper's and sighed with hope: dreams, in one way or another, made their way to remind you they're always present.
-It was about to, every time you feel sad or thinking that you're not gonna make it, when you're about to give up, believe in them and receive the strenght you need, lack and they have...
+Prue laughed at Pheobe's excitement, and then Piper's and sighed with hope: dreams, in one way or another, made their way to remind you they're always present.
+It was about to, every time you feel sad or thinking that you're not gonna make it, when you're about to give up, believe in them and get the strenght you need, lack and they have...

 And she would.

 "You can kill the dreamer, but not the dream" ~ Martin Luther King.